christianmurata/C/README.md

 # Simple Applications in C

-Simple applications to explore basic programming language features
+Some simple applications to explore basic programming language features

 ## Getting Started